 Even people who have known you for a while might be thinking “too bad she never made anything of herself.”
 Not that they’d tell you that to your face.
 But people do base their opinions on all kinds of external factors, including job and marital status and, of course, appearance.
 I call that linear thinking.

-Shocking thing a friend once said to me
+Shocking thing friend said to me

 After the horrible September 11 attacks, I was speaking with a friend.
 She had lost a cousin who worked in the World Trade Center.
 “Well, it wasn’t that much of a loss,” my friend told me.
 “Not only did he have no wife or children, but he was only a low-level accountant.”